National Museum of Damascus

 The largest museum in the city of Aleppo, and was founded in 1931.
 The largest sections of the museum are devoted to the Iron Age and the Islamic period.
 The entrance to the museum is a temple gateway with a female sphinx from the Iron Age (9th century BC) Neo-Hittite settlement of Tell Halaf.

-National Museum of as-suwayda
+Archaeological Museum of as-suwayda

 The Museum houses a significant collection which represent the Nabataean art, and the Roman, Byzantine and Arab Islamic period, in addition to a large collection of mosaics considered amongst the largest in the country in term of scale .
 Displays originally found in the Djabal Al Arab and the Hawran region.